heitornolla/heitornolla/README.md

 - Remote Sensing & Environmental Monitoring
 - Data Engineering

-In this profile you'll find research projects, experiments, publications, study material and open-source contributions related to these areas.
-Feel free to connect if you'd like to discuss research, collaborate on projects or simply exchange ideas.
+This GitHub is mostly a collection of research projects, experiments and side projects.
+If something here is useful to you, or you just want to chat about one of these topics, feel free to reach out.

 Everything I build and study is possible because of those who came before me.
 I am merely standing on the shoulders of giants.